-Many magazine companies use sweepstakes and other promotions to advertise their publications.
-They'll give away attractive prizes to get people to visit their sites.
-As a potential reader is signing up for a giveaway, you will receive an offer to receive a free issue of a magazine or to buy a subscription, often for a deeply-discounted rate.
+Many magazine companies use sweepstakes to advertise their publications.
+They give away attractive prizes to encourage people to visit their sites.
+Then, when potential readers enter the giveaway, they receive an offer to get a free issue of a magazine or to buy a subscription at a deeply-discounted rate.

 These offers are great if you want to buy the magazine.
 However, if you're not paying close attention, you could end up subscribing to a magazine that you don't want to receive, and owing money you didn't intend to spend.

-Hearst Magazines has long been known for having sweepstakes forms that made it difficult to enter without ending up with a free trial or a subscription that the entrant never intended to agree to receive.
-They have also made it difficult to unsubscribe from those magazine subscriptions.
+Hearst Magazines is known for having sweepstakes forms that made it difficult to enter without ending up with a free trial or a subscription.
+Unsubscribing from those unwanted subscriptions can be tricky.

 Magazine Sweepstakes and Subscriptions Laws